 We have hands-on experience testing this product.
 We have also gathered info from the manufacturer, owners and other reliable sources.

 Portable Kitchen Grills began in Texas in 1952, the same year as Weber.
 Since then PK had ups and downs, changed ownership, went on and off the market, but the original classic, rust-proof aluminum bodies refused to die and kept the grills and the PK name and mystique alive as they were passed down from generation to generation.
-In 2014 a new management team began pumping life into this nichey old beloved grill that really hadn't changed for over half a century.
-By the end of 2016 a new PK360 model was rolled out and we hear there are more new designs to follow.
+In 2014 a new management team began pumping life into this nichey old beloved grill that really hadn’t changed for over half a century.
+By the end of 2016 a new PK360 model was rolled out, beginning a new era for PK with more new designs to follow.